Social media can be intimidating to many physicians. But the truth is, it can also be a huge, cheap marketing asset.

 Consider that just having a Facebook profile for your practice can improve your search results online.

 Social media is also ripe with opportunity for patient engagement and spreading the word about your medical practice online.
 Whether you’re starting a new practice or just looking to expand your patient base, social media should be part of your practice marketing strategy.

-Read on for seven quick and easy tips to promote your medical practice on social media.
+Read on for seven quick and easy tips to promote your medical practice with social media for doctors.